Blog/NDIS Services

 What is the difference between Core and Capacity Building community participation?

-Core Supports (Category 4) funds a support worker to accompany you to activities.
-Capacity Building (Category 9) funds structured programs that build social skills and independence over time, like social skills groups or employment readiness training.
-Both can appear in an NDIS plan.
+Core Supports Category 4 funds a support worker to accompany you to activities right now โ€” ongoing, regular support.
+Capacity Building Category 9 funds structured programs that build social skills and independence over time, like social skills groups or peer mentoring.
+Core funds ongoing support; Capacity Building funds skill development that reduces your need for support in the future.
+Both can appear in the same NDIS plan.

 Can my support worker drive me to community activities?